FOR IMMEDIATE RELEASE

 Passionfruit Inc. announces a new social app that connects people without the aid of profile photos, creating proper foundations for lasting relationships.

-February 28th, 2018 – Toronto Canada – Passionfruit Inc. announces the development of its first mobile app, Passionfruit, a social application for iPhone that connects people through their passions.
+February 28th, 2018 – Toronto Canada – Passionfruit Inc. announces the development of its first mobile app, Passionfruit, a social application for iPhone and Android that connects people through their passions.
 This app does not allow for a “profile picture”, instead encouraging members to engage in meaningful conversations through their “profile passion”.

 Instead of a picture, members input a passion that truly defines them, such as an idea, a hobby, or a song.
 The Passionfruit app matches two people when one person searches the word or phrase that matches the other one’s “profile passion”.
 Once a match is identified, both members are alerted and a dialogue can begin.
 Users can adjust the search options, such as the distance to search for people locally, age range of people to find, and gender filtering, with more features to come.